kukuu/CI-CD-pipeline-with-Jenkins/BDD/README.md

 2. Or is it driven by a third party API calls, cron jobs, data exports/imports, etc. TDD might be a better solution.
 Is the System .

 Judging from the context of the exercise, I will recommend BDD as Agile methodology to drive the process.
-I will cover a TDD Unit Tests instance as an addendum and other edge cases as an extension.
+I will cover a TDD instance as an addendum and other edge cases as an extension.

 I have chosen to create epic for building a "LIVE EVENT NEWS FEEDS" feed for smart and feature phones.